Architecture & Benchmarks

 Plain vector top-1 BLACK+DECKER Workshop LED Floodlight Wrong vertical

-ChatAds amber night light Baby-context night light
+ChatAds nursery night light Baby-context night light

 Why this matters: ChatAds emits per-keyword vertical tags from the surrounding context (baby, pet, automotive, gardening, professional) using a ±15-token window around the extracted phrase.
 When a candidate carries a conflicting vertical tag, the resolution gate hard-rejects it.
 BM25 and plain vector retrieval have no concept of context vertical — they pick whatever matches the tokens or the embedding.